-Start in a crouched position and place hands on the floor in front of you.
+- From standing crouch down and place your hands on the floor, shoulder-width apart.
 Engage the core and set the shoulders.